jannatjiaz/ChromothripsisPaperFigures/rna/README.md

 > python directAllelicComparison_isoseq_117_152.py  --outputdir outs/

-## Nearest SV to differential genes
+## Nearest peak to genes analysis

+We wanted to investigate the realationship between chromatin accessibility peaks and genes.
+For this we determined distance of differential and non-differentail genes to peaks.

+> python distanceofgenestopeaks.py  --differential differential --atacchip_diff atacchip_diff --atacchip_nondiff atacchip_nondiff --genes_input_dir genes_input_dir --genes_input_dir genes_input_dir --genes_file_name genes_file_name

+This scirpt require pandas.

-We were interested in investigating the relationship between differential genes and differential peaks.
-For this peaks were split into active and inactive peaks and the distance to genes with a higher, lower and non-differential expression was dertermined using:
+Once we have determined the distane between peaks and gene, the peaks were split into active and inactive peaks and the distance to genes with a higher, lower and non-differential expression was dertermined using:

-> python distanceofgenestopeaks.py
+> python plotNearestSv_chipatac_distplot.py  --differentialPeaksInput differentialPeaksInput --nonDifferentialPeaksInput nonDifferentialPeaksInput --activity active --on_CT on_CT

+This script requires pandas, numpy, math, collections, matplotlib, pylab, scipy and seaborn.